by Barry Newton

 In their social and religious environment, Jewish Christians were tempted to withhold table fellowship from Christian Gentiles.
 Paul emphasized that “In Christ Jesus you are all sons of God … There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female — for all of you are one in Christ Jesus” (Galatians 3:26,28 NET).

-While such a message appeases the inclusive sensibilities of postmodernism, Paul’s prior and following lines demonstrate that the gospel transcends enslavement to this principle.
-What drives the good news of how the crucified Christ transforms a Christian’s life is not the mere desire to be inclusive, but rather what is indeed so.
+While such a message appeases the inclusive sensibilities of postmodernism, Paul’s prior and following thoughts demonstrate that the gospel transcends enslavement to this principle.
+What drives the good news of how the crucified Christ transforms a Christian’s life is not the mere desire to be inclusive, but rather what is indeed included.

 Christ died for our sins to rescue us from this present evil age (1:4).
 This truth creates a distinction between people.
 Some people are rescued while others remain lost.